PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 * Table row selected
 * etc

 ***Most*** of the time the event will be a button click or the window was closed.
+The other Element-specific kinds of events happen when you set `enable_events=True` when you create the Element.

 ### Window closed event

-Another convention to follow is the check for windows being closed with an X.  *This is an important event to catch*.
+Another convention to follow is the check for windows being closed with an X.  *This is an critically important event to catch*.
 If you don't check for this and you attempt to use the window, your program will crash.
 Please check for closed window and exit your program gracefully.
 Your users will like you for it.

 Close your windows when you're done with them even though exiting the program will also close them.  tkinter can generate an error/warning sometimes if you don't close the window.
+For other ports, such as PySimpleGUIWeb, not closing the Window will potentially cause your program to continue to run in the background.

 To check for a closed window use this line of code: